 Fascinated by research?
 Planning to pursue a PhD?
 The PharmD Honors Research Program is designed for students like you.
 Enter the program at any time from the spring of the PP2 year through the P2 year.
 Talk to a faculty member whose research you find interesting and then contact one of the program’s directors for next steps.

 Summer Undergraduate Research Fellowship Program

 You’re a highly motivated undergraduate interested in a research career in pharmaceutical and/or environmental sciences.
-The foundation for your success just might be the Summer Undergraduate Research Fellowship Program, a research training and career development opportunity for aspiring scientists.
+The foundation for your success just might be the Summer Undergraduate Research Fellowship Program (SURF), a research training and career development opportunity for aspiring scientists.